 - Meals and lodging: If you are required to travel beyond your home city and will spend four hours or more on the road, you are allowed to recover the cost of your meals and lodging.
 However, reimbursement for meals is limited to a maximum of $30 per day.

 Reimbursement for travel expenses is available to anyone who is eligible to receive workers’ compensation benefits.
 This includes both full-time and part-time employees, as well as most temporary or seasonal workers regardless of the length of time they’ve been working for their current employer.

-There is no official form that is used to document travel expenses for workers’ compensation reimbursement.
+There is no official form that is used to document travel expenses for workers’ compensation reimbursement, but you might find the following Medical Mileage Reimbursement Form helpful.
 When you are seeking reimbursement for mileage, you should prepare the same type of record you’d use to deduct mileage on your income taxes.
 Keep a log documenting:

 - Date and time of the trip.

 - Purpose of the trip.

 - The places you visited for medical purposes.

 - Your start and end mileage according to your vehicle’s odometer.

 If you purchased gas for your vehicle while traveling, save your receipts to support your mileage log claim.
 If you’re seeking reimbursement for meals and lodging, keep these receipts as well.